alt-romes/linear-core/popl_response.md

 > “𝑥: [Δ]”: At this point I realize that I don't understand the difference between Δ and [Δ].
 Did I miss something?
 If so a back-reference to the explanation would help.

 [TODO Rodrigo] Spell out what it means.
-The introduction of the bracket notation is given in L.[TODO].
+The introduction of the bracket notation is given in Section 3.6.2, L721.
 We will revise accordingly to make this more upfront.

 > “Proof irrelevant”: I was already confused by this term earlier (what are proofs here? does this mean simply unused?)
 But the repeated use of "proof" in this paragraph makes me very confused.